Post Baccalaureate Certificate in Clinical Informatics

 *The 10,000 tuition subsidy from the Office of the National Coordinator for Health IT is no longer available*

-We are now accepting applications for the class entering in the fall of 2014 through February 15, 2014.
+We will begin accepting applications for the class entering the fall of 2015 in late August 2014.
 Please read the program requirements and application instructions carefully and feel free to contact Kersti Winny, Academic Programs Administrator, if you have any further questions.

 Division of Health Sciences Informatics